timlabs/uscode/United States Code/TITLE 42-THE PUBLIC HEALTH AND WELFARE/CHAPTER 149-NATIONAL ENERGY POLICY AND PROGRAMS/SUBCHAPTER XVII-PROTECTING AMERICA'S COMPETITIVE EDGE THROUGH ENERGY/SUBCHAPTER XVII-PROTECTING AMERICA'S COMPETITIVE EDGE THROUGH ENERGY.md

   * The term "Fund" means the Energy Transformation Acceleration Fund established under subsection (o)(1).

 #### (b) Establishment
-* There is established the Advanced Research Projects Agency—Energy within the Department to overcome the long-term and high-risk technological barriers in the development of energy technologies.
+* There is established the Advanced Research Projects Agency—Energy within the Department to overcome the long-term and high-risk technological barriers in the development of transformative science and technology solutions to address the energy and environmental missions of the Department.

 #### (c) Goals
 * #### (1) In general
   * The goals of ARPA-E shall be—

-    * (A) to enhance the economic and energy security of the United States through the development of energy technologies that result in—
+    * (A) to enhance the economic and energy security of the United States through the development of energy technologies that—

-      * (i) reductions of imports of energy from foreign sources;
+      * (i) reduce imports of energy from foreign sources;

-      * (ii) reductions of energy-related emissions, including greenhouse gases; and
+      * (ii) reduce energy-related emissions, including greenhouse gases;

-      * (iii) improvement in the energy efficiency of all economic sectors; and
+      * (iii) improve the energy efficiency of all economic sectors;

+      * (iv) provide transformative solutions to improve the management, clean-up, and disposal of radioactive waste and spent nuclear fuel; and

+      * (v) improve the resilience, reliability, and security of infrastructure to produce, deliver, and store energy; and

     * (B) to ensure that the United States maintains a technological lead in developing and deploying advanced energy technologies.

 * #### (2) Means
-  * ARPA-E shall achieve the goals established under paragraph (1) through energy technology projects by—
+  * ARPA-E shall achieve the goals established under paragraph (1) through advanced technology projects by—

     * (A) identifying and promoting revolutionary advances in fundamental and applied sciences;